sarvalabs/js-moi-sdk/docs/source/utilities.rst

 **PoXCData**

-The ``PoXCData`` interface represents Proof-of-Execution Consensus (PoXC) data.
+The ``PoXCData`` interface represents PoXC data.
 It has the following properties:

 * ``binary_hash`` - ``string``: The hash of the binary.
 * ``identity_hash`` - ``string``: The hash of the identity.